 We all love to smell great all day, but some perfumes just don’t last that long.
 Many wear off by lunchtime.
 It could be that the perfume concentration in your chosen fragrance is low, or maybe you are not applying the perfume correctly.
-There are specific rules to applying perfume to make it last longer.
+There are specific rules to applying scent to make perfume last longer - learn where to spray perfume to last longer.
 And it is also important to store perfume in the proper place so that it does not deteriorate.

 How to make perfume last longer

 To make your perfume last longer you should make sure that the perfume is able to connect with your skin and stay there all day.
 To do this, you will want to follow as many of the 17 perfume tips listed below as you can.

 - Hydrate your body.
 How to keep perfume on longer: the most important thing to do before putting on perfume is to hydrate your body.
 Use an unscented lotion or one with the same scent as your perfume.
 After a shower and after applying moisturizer, your scent will hold much better than on dry skin.
 The cream will more easily retain the smell of the perfume and therefore the smell will stay on your skin longer.

 - Apply some oil to your body.
 How to make perfume last: just like moisturizer, body oils allow your perfume to last longer thanks to the fatty active ingredients they contain.
 So, like with a body lotion, you just have to massage your skin with an oil in the areas where you want to perfume yourself and then spray those areas with your favorite perfume.

 - Use a dab of petroleum jelly.
 How to make your perfume stay on longer: for this trick, you just need to rub a dab of Vaseline on the areas you want to perfume.
 After having let it penetrate your skin well, you can perfume yourself in these places.
 Vaseline will make it easier to retain the smell of your perfume on your skin.